What is User Datagram Protocol (UDP)?

 TCP has emerged as the dominant protocol used for the bulk of internet connectivity due to its ability to break large data sets into individual packets, check for and resend lost packets, and reassemble packets in the correct sequence.
 But these additional services come at a cost in terms of additional data overhead and latency.

 In contrast, UDP is considered a connectionless protocol because it doesn't require the establishment of a virtual circuit before any data transfer occurs.
 The communication protocol only sends the packets, which means it has much lower bandwidth overhead and latency.
 With UDP, packets might take different paths between sender and receiver.
 As a result, some packets might be lost or received out of order.

 UDP characteristics include the following:

-- It is faster and needs fewer resources.
+- Faster and requires fewer resources.

-- The packets don't necessarily arrive in order.
+- Packets don't necessarily arrive in order.

 TCP characteristics include the following:

-- It's slower and requires more resources.
+- Slower and requires more resources.

-- It has a bigger header than UDP.
+- Has a bigger header than UDP.

 - Best suited for apps that need high reliability, and transmission time is relatively less critical.